 Now that you’ve prepared all the items you will need for your backpacking trip, you can turn your attention to finding a suitable location for your maiden outdoor voyage.

 While you may think that backpacking simply involves heading outdoors and letting the wind decide where you should go, things aren’t quite that simple.
-In some cases, you will have to reserve spots well in advance.
+In some cases, you will have to reserve spots well in advance, and you’ll have to take steps to avoid getting lost in the wilderness.
 This is especially true if you are planning to go camping at a state or national park.

 Check in advance if there will be spots open because you don’t want to build your entire weekend around your camping trip only to realize at the last moment that you cannot be accommodated.